malshoura/check-product-on-sale-or-not/README.md

 so here is another method to check if the specific product on sale or not

-the advandage you can run my code from anywhere without include anything
+the advandage you can run my code from anywhere